 - Add to Queue: adds the selected simulation to the local queue.

 - Remove from Queue: removes a queued simulation from the local queue.

-An FDTD simulation proceeds through the following stages: initialization, timestepping, steady-state post-processing, and writing output.
-A simulation can have multiple runs that are computed serially, and the steps to terminating a simulation vary depending on the queue method.
+A finite-difference time-domain (FDTD) simulation proceeds through the following stages: initialization, timestepping, steady-state post-processing, and writing output.
+A simulation can have multiple runs that are computed serially, and the steps to terminating a simulation vary depending on the termination method.

-While running in the local queue, the stop button in the upper-right corner of the simulations window terminates the simulation immediately.
+When terminating through the UI, the stop button in the upper-right corner of the simulations window terminates the simulation immediately.

 The right-click menu contains additional options:

 - Terminate Simulation Immediately: hardkill; immediately ends the calculation.